Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 - [x] Easily copy data from postgres database to mongodb.

-- [ ] Denormalize/Reshape data saved in step 1 to make it better stored in MongoDB, like adding nested objects from other collection for 1 to many relationships, so that we can avoid joins in queries e.t.c
+- [x] Denormalize/Reshape data saved in step 1 to make it better stored in MongoDB, like adding nested objects from other collection for 1 to many relationships, so that we can avoid joins in queries e.t.c

 # examples & howtos

+## 1. data import example from PostgreSQL to MongoDB

-1. To import data from any(local/remote) PostgreSQL database to any (local/remote) MongoDB, pass the appropriate parameters and relax while looking live progress in shell.
+To import data from any(local/remote) PostgreSQL database to any (local/remote) MongoDB, pass the appropriate parameters and relax while looking live progress in shell.
  In the example that follows, most code is comment to explain what can be customized and how, so do not be intimidated by the length of just one function call:

 ```python